+In FY2021, the State Board for Community and Technical Colleges forecast a 15% decline in state funding as a result of the COVID-19 pandemic and the subsequent economic recession.
 Spending freezes and employee furloughs were implemented to mitigate the anticipated loss for the 2020-21 budget.
-Based on subsequent economic forecasts, the state advises the allocation cuts may be delayed until FY 2022.
+Based on subsequent economic forecasts, the state advised that the allocation cuts may be delayed until FY 2022; the state was able to fulfill its pre-pandemic allocation in FY 2021.
+The College's swift action to plan for potential 2020-21 cuts resulted in unspent funds at year end.